nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Change the `CUSTOMER_INDEX` of `addorder` command to be optional when a customer's order list is open** <br>
     - **Problem:** Currently, we made the customer's index needed to be specified for `addorder` when the customer's order list is open but related commands like `editorder` and `filterorder` do not require a customer's index to be supplied.
     - **Solution:** We planned to make the customer's index for `addorder` optional when a particular customer's order list is already displayed.
-    - **Rationale:** Requiring the user to remember the customer's index seems unnecessary.
+    - **Rationale:** Requiring the user to remember the customer's index may be unnecessary and would facilitate user convenience.

 2. **Allows detection of wrong prefix for commands**
-    - **Problem:** Currently, we only detect the relevant prefix for each command and treat every other prefix as part of the input.
+    - **Problem:** Currently, we only detect the relevant prefix for each command and treat all other irrelevant prefixes as part of a parameter input.
     - **Example:** User tries to edit an existing order using `edito 1 d/01-12-2023 n/item`.
 An error message informs user that date is wrong.
-    - **Solution:** Add the functionality to detect such errors and inform the user of the wrong prefix used instead of treating it as part of the parameters while allowing users to key in prefix such as `n/` or `a/` via the use of special symbols such as `\`.
+    - **Solution:** Add the functionality to detect such errors and inform the user of the wrong prefix used, instead of treating it as part of the parameters.
+We also considered allowing users to key in prefixes such as `n/` or `a/` as string inputs via the use of special symbols, possibly using a symbol such as `\`.
     - **Rationale:** Keying in a wrong prefix is a fairly common user mistake and the existing error message does not seem to match the actual error happening.
-Detecting prefix may restrict the users from typing inputs with prefix such as `n/` or `a/` hence we will need to add the functionality to do it as well.
+Detecting prefix may restrict users from typing inputs with prefix such as `n/` or `a/` as parameter string inputs, hence we will need to add the functionality to do it as well.